A Job Guide for the Pennsylvania Liquor Control Board (PLCB)

-Before we show you how to get a job working for the PLCB, you should sit down and ask yourself a question: is working for PA’s wine monopoly for me?
-For some people, working for the PLCB is an excellent way to get into the wine trade.
+Before showing you how to get a job working for the PLCB, you should ask yourself a question: is working for PA’s wine monopoly for me?
+Working for the PLCB is an excellent way to get into the wine trade for some people.
 For others, it would be a nightmare.
 Here are some of the pros and cons of working for the state’s booze monopoly.

-1. Stable Employment.
+- Stable Employment.
 In Pennsylvania, working in a wine shop is a state civil service job.
-Nothing says stability than working for the state government, even when folks like us try to [link id=”30469″ text=”abolish the PLCB”]
+Nothing says stability than working for the state government, even when folks like us try to abolish the PLCB.

-2. Health Care.
-As a state employee, you get very good health coverage.
+- Health Care.
+As a state employee, you get excellent health coverage.

-1. Monotony.
-Be prepared for endless hours directing people to sparking cinnamon malbec and sweet jelly whiskey or whatever the dumb kids are drinking today.
+- Monotony.
+Be prepared for endless hours directing people to sparkling cinnamon malbec and sweet jelly whiskey or whatever the dumb kids are drinking today.

-2. Endless Bureaucracy.
-You work for the PLCB, a government agency for pete’s sake.
+- Endless Bureaucracy.
+You work for the PLCB, a government agency, for Pete’s sake.
 Did you expect unicorns and rainbows?

 5. Manual Labor.
 Someone has to haul cases of booze and clean the gross toilets.
 Guess who?

-For each position, there are 9 pay scale levels, and are based on union-negotiated terms.
-New employees typically begin at the lowest level, and work their way up based on seniority.
-However, managers can hire above that minimum when qualified applicants are difficult to recruit.
+There are nine pay scale levels for each position based on union-negotiated terms.
+New employees typically begin at the lowest level and work their way up based on seniority.
+However, managers can hire above that minimum when qualified applicants are challenging to recruit.

 Seasonal Liquor Store Clerks

 A seasonal job for the summer and winter holidays.
-The job includes stocking product, working cash registers, and generally doesn’t require a lick of wine knowledge.
-This job is the only PLCB job which does not require a test prior to hiring.
-This is a temporary job which doesn’t come with any worthwhile benefits.
+The position includes stocking products and working cash registers and generally doesn’t require a lick of wine knowledge.
+This is the only PLCB job that does not require a test before hiring.
+This is a temporary job that doesn’t come with any worthwhile benefits.
 The hourly pay is currently between $11 and $13 per hour.
-These are a union job under the UFCW.
+These are union jobs under the UFCW.

 Intermittent Liquor Store Sales Cashier (LS01)

-A part time position for someone who just works the cash register.
+A part-time position for someone who works the cash register.
 Hours can range from 13-32 hours per week, and pay for this PLCB position is currently pegged at $16/hour.
-Applicants must take the Civil Service exam and be at least 18 years of age.
+Applicants must take the Civil Service exam and be 18 years of age.
 Benefits kick in after two years of employment.

 Intermittent Liquor Store Clerk (LS02 )

-This is a part time position.
-Hours can range from 13 to 32 per week, with each workday at least four hours.
+This is a part-time position.
+Hours can range from 13 to 32 per week, with at least four hours each workday.
 This job isn’t attached to a specific wine shop.
 You may be called upon to work in multiple shops in your county.
-Along with your scheduled hours, you will be on-call to cover shifts .
+Along with your scheduled hours, you will be on-call to cover shifts.
 Pay for this PLCB position starts at $11/hour and tops out at $20.
-Applicants must take the Civil Service exam and be at least 18 years of age.
+Applicants must take the Civil Service exam and be 18 years of age.
 Benefits kick in after two years of employment.

-On the surface, this isn’t a great job, but it is where most PLCB employees begin.
+This isn’t a great job on the surface, but it is where most PLCB employees begin.
 After a half year of employment, part-time PLCB employees are eligible for full-time positions.
-It may take longer to gain a full-time position.
+It may take longer to gain a full-time job.
 Sadly, the PLCB is not a meritocracy: vacancies are filled by seniority, not competency.
 There are about 400 positions filled each year.

 Liquor Store Clerk 1 (LS02 )

-With all retail wine jobs, you will be expected to be able to wear many hats: run the cash register, stock shelves, unload wine shipments, general maintenance, and custodial work.
+With all retail wine jobs, you will be expected to wear many hats: run the cash register, stock shelves, unload wine shipments, do general maintenance, and do custodial work.

 Liquor Store Clerk 2 (LS07)

 This position is for a shift manager at a PLCB wine shop.
-More of an “assistant to the manager” than a “assistant manager” position, since you still have all the responsibilities of a clerk and none of the benefits of being a manager.
+More of an “assistant to the manager” than an “assistant manager” position since you still have all the clerk’s responsibilities and none of the benefits of being a manager.
 To quality, you must have worked for the PLCB for at least a year.
 Pay for this PLCB position starts at $13/hour and tops out at $22/hour.
 This involves an additional test, which is held once a year.
 The test is typically announced in late winter, with applications accepted until the end of summer.

 Retail Wine Specialist (LS04)

 This is the prime position in the retail sphere of the PLCB.
-There is a single Retail Wine Specialist position at each of the Wine & Spirits Premium Collection shops.
+There is a single Retail Wine Specialist position at each Wine & Spirits Premium Collection shop.
 The specialist manages the “premium wine” section of the wine shop.
-This includes running inventory, projecting performance, and wine ordering.
-A huge chunk of the job is recommending wines to customers.
-A novel idea in the PLCB system, to be sure.
-There is also a teaching component to the gig, as well as merchandising.
+This includes running inventory, projecting performance, and wine orders.
+To be sure, a massive chunk of the job is to make recommendations wines to customers—a novel idea in the PLCB system.
+There is also a teaching component to the gig and merchandising.
 Oh, the pleasures of retail wine sales.
 Only a handful of these positions open up every year.
 Pay for this PLCB position starts at $19/hour and tops out at $27/hour.

 PLCB Management Jobs